wp-plugins/facebook-events-widget/readme.txt

 2. example2

 == Changelog ==
+= 1.9 =
+* updated fb sdk to v4 and using graph api v2.2 only

 = 1.1.11 =
 * fixed graph api return future events first. now reversing it when going over the results. thanks topherjamessf.